 The best digital marketers understand that building an effective website means optimizing the website’s visual design and the user experiences offered on each landing page.
 Modern web design incorporates a range of key elements and best practices to maximize appeal to potential customers and make website visitors more likely to convert.

 If you’re pushing forward with a search engine optimization (SEO) or social media marketing strategy, the right website design elements can help you maximize your results and drive return-on-investment (ROI) for all of your online efforts.

-To help you get started, we’ve created this cheat sheet with 10 website design elements that you can leverage on your website to improve visual design, optimize user experience, and drive more conversions in 2021.
+To help you get started, we’ve created this cheat sheet with 10 website design elements that you can leverage on your website to improve visual design, optimize user experience, and drive more conversions.